30 bakeries worth the trip across Spain, editor-ranked by TableJourney. All Spain guides.

 Calle 31 de Agosto 3, 20003 Donostia-San Sebastian

-La Vina on Calle 31 de Agosto in San Sebastian is the birthplace of the burnt Basque cheesecake (tarta de queso La Vina), invented by Santiago Rivera in 1990 and now world famous.
+La Vina on Calle 31 de Agosto in San Sebastian is the birthplace of the burnt Basque cheesecake (tarta de queso La Vina), invented by Santiago Rivera in 1990.

 Tip: Order a wedge at the counter and a glass of Pedro Ximenez.
 Whole cakes for takeaway need 24 hours notice.